Drums Along the Mohawk (1939)

 Folks might also cringe at poor Lana’s first night in her new home.
 When she gets hysterical, Gil slaps her to bring her back to her senses.
 Then Blue Back shows up with a switch, suggesting Gil keep it around to keep his wife in line.
 He places it above their fireplace.

 The film’s also at least partly based on fact.
-When the militia returns from an engagement badly battered, Gil shares the story of the Battle or Oriskany.
+When the militia returns from an engagement badly battered, Gil shares the story of the Battle of Oriskany.
 There was really a Gen. Nicholas Herkimer who led colonial troops in that engagement, suffered a leg wound and died after having it amputated.

 Cast: